Montpelier, Idaho: Arts and culture

 The Butch Cassidy Museum at the Bank of Montpelier is located in a bank built in 1891 which contains the original vault.
 It is the only bank robbed by Butch Cassidy that continues to stand.

 The 4.9 acres (2.0 ha) Montpelier Historic District is listed on the National Register of Historic Places.
 It includes four buildings: the city hall, a high school, the high school's gymnasium, and the Church of Jesus Christ of Latter-Day Saints' Stake Tabernacle.
-Also listed in the register are the John A. Bagley House, Montpelier Odd Fellows Hall, and the Montpelier Carnegie Library.
+Also listed in the register are the John A. Bagley House and Montpelier Odd Fellows Hall.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.33 sqmi, all of it land.

 Climate

 According to the Köppen climate classification, Montpelier has a warm-summer humid continental climate (Köppen climate classification: Dfb).